0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

-# Join a deposit and withdrawal oracle
+# Join a deposit or withdrawal oracle

-The transfer of cryptocurrencies to and from PBC is facilitated by deposit and withdrawal [oracles](../pbc-fundamentals/dictionary.md#oracle-node).
+The transfer of cryptocurrencies to and from PBC is facilitated by deposit [oracles](../pbc-fundamentals/dictionary.md#oracle-node) and withdrawal oracles.
 Deposit and withdrawal oracles are a type of [small oracle](../pbc-fundamentals/dictionary.md#small-oracle) and are constituted by three nodes.

-A minimum of 275k MPC tokens must be staked as collateral to provide deposit and withdrawal services.
+A minimum of 275k MPC tokens must be staked as collateral to provide deposit or withdrawal services.
 In turn, deposit and withdrawal oracles receive 1% of the value of any transfer as a reward.
 These rewards are then split evenly between the three nodes that form the oracle.

-Below we explain how to make your node eligible to join a withdrawal and deposit oracle, and how to leave an oracle if you wish to stop providing the service.
+Below we explain how to make your node eligible to join a withdrawal or deposit oracle, and how to leave an oracle if you wish to stop providing the service.

 !!!
 Warning " You must complete these requirements before you can continue"